 Fibroids are present in about 30 to 50% of women of reproductive age.
 They are symptomatic in about half of those.
 During their lifetime, one in four to one in five women will see a doctor because of symptoms caused by fibroids

 Most fibroids do not cause any symptoms initially and about half of them never will.
 Depending on the size and position within the uterus, fibroids can cause heavy bleeding or pressure/pain symptoms.

 The most common form of abnormal bleeding is periods that become very heavy and last for many days.
-Any form of irregular, increased bleeding in women in their 30s and 40s could be caused by fibroids.
+Any form of irregular or increased bleeding in women in their 30s and 40s could be caused by fibroids.

 Fibroids don't usually cause severe pain and normally do not require pain killers.
-They can cause pain if their blood supply is reduced- a condition that can occur known as necrosis or degeneration of fibroids.
+They can cause pain if their blood supply is reduced- a condition known as necrosis or degeneration of fibroids.

 Subserosal - near the outer layer or serosa of the uterus.

 Submucous - near the internal layer or mucosa of the uterus and protruding into the uterine cavity.

 Intramural - predominantly within the width of the uterine muscle or myometrium.

 Pedunculated - fibroids that grow on a stalk either to the outside of the uterus or inside the uterine cavity